HealthCatalyst/Fabric.Cashmere/projects/cashmere/src/lib/navbar/navbar.md

 </hc-navbar>
 ```

-The app switcher service must be setup in order for the application switcher to function.
+The app switcher service must be set up in order for the application switcher to function.
 The discovery service uri is required to set this up

 ```Typescript
 import { NavbarModule, AppSwitcherModule, IconModule, PopoverModule, ListModule,